ejmercier/GymTime-Scraper/README.md

 # GymTime-Scraper

 This is a web-scraper for the University of Florida RecSports website.
-It extracts the coount data for each location allowing for further analysis.
+It extracts the count data for each location allowing for further analysis.